Andy Pag is a BBC reporter, Eco-Adventurer and Sustainability Speaker.

-Andy Pag is the Eco-Adventurer that drove a chocolate powered lorry to Timbuktu.
-This unique form of propulsion was the first big step on Andy’s personal journey to living sustainably, and the start of an experiment to prove that being green doesn’t mean giving up the things we love doing.
+These unique forms of propulsion were Andy’s personal journey to living sustainably, and the start of an experiment to prove that being green doesn’t mean giving up the things we love doing.

-An award winning Journalist, TV Producer and Engineer, Andy Pag has lived out more boys-own adventures than most of us care to dream of, from being shot at by Senegalese bandits to being spoilt with Farrero Roche by the British Ambassador in Athens – Andy’s travel tales are entertaining and inspiring.
+An award-winning Journalist and Engineer, Andy Pag has lived out more adventures than most of us care to dream of.
+From being shot at by Senegalese bandits to being spoilt with Farrero Roche by the British Ambassador in Athens – Andy’s travel tales are entertaining and inspiring.

-After 12 years of leading vehicle based expeditions to the remotest parts of the Africa and the Sahara Desert, his encounters and experiences have inspired him to change the elements of his life that were creating an unsustainable drain on the planets resources.
+After a decade of leading vehicle-based expeditions to the remotest parts of the Sahara, his encounters and experiences inspired him to change the elements of his life that were creating an unsustainable drain on the planet’s resources.

-In 2007, Andy Pag researched renewable fuel technology that could power his travels, and converted 4 tonnes of waste cocoa butter into 2000ltrs of biodiesel to fuel the intrepid mission from London to Timbuktu, which was independently certified as the first ever carbon negative expedition.
-Now his status as tree-hugger and a petrol-head sit comfortably alongside each other.
+In 2007, Andy researched renewable fuel technology that could power his travels.
+This led to him converting 4 tonnes of waste cocoa butter into 2000ltrs of biodiesel to fuel his journey from London to Timbuktu.
+This expedition was independently certified as the first-ever carbon negative expedition.

 The Bio-Truck Expedition:

-Andy bought an old school bus from a scrap yard and with the help of friends, got it running, refurbished the inside into an eco-home using reclaimed materials, and converted the engine to run on used cooking oil, to see if he could drive around the world using things that others have thrown away.
+Andy bought an old school bus from a scrap yard and with the help of friends and got it running.
+He refurbished the inside into an eco-home using reclaimed materials and converted the engine to run on used cooking oil.
+The aim was to see if he could drive around the world using things that others have thrown away.

-In September 2009, Andy Pag set off from London, England, heading east and about two years later he made it back to the UK.
+In September 2009, Andy set off from London, heading east and two years later he made it back to the UK.
 All of the fuel used had been made from sources of other peoples’ waste.

-His eco-projects have drawn the attentions of millions around the world as he shows how living sustainably doesn’t mean calling a halt to everyday life.
+As a result, Andy’s eco-projects have attracted the attention of millions around the world as he shows how living sustainably doesn’t mean calling a halt to everyday life.

 Andy is an expert in communicating the science and sociology of sustainable energy, but can also change a lorry clutch by the side of the road with a couple of old spanners and a piece of rope!